 Finally, I feel like I’ve cracked the secret code.
 And every since then, I’ve never looked back.
 Fluffy coconut rice every. single. time WITHOUT FAIL!

 Here’s the secret to fluffy coconut rice

 - Rinse the rice – this is a must to remove excess starch.
-Most rice recipes on my site don’t require this.
+I don’t do this when cooking normal white rice.
 It’s essential for coconut rice because coconut milk is thicker than water so it can make the rice a gluey mess.
 Just rinse the rice until the water is pretty clear.
 It will never be 100% clear.

 - Soak rice for 20 minutes – this essentially gives the rice grains a bit of a head start in the water absorption phase which is critical to ensure the rice is fully cooked because we cook the rice in LESS liquid than usual…. explained further in the next step!

 - LESS liquid than usual!
 Normally, I religiously follow the 1 : 1.5 ratio to cook rice.
 That is, 1 cup of rice to 1.5 cups of water.
 But every time I did this for coconut rice, using a combination of water and coconut milk (increase / decreasing in my many iterations!!), my rice always came out gluey!
 I was astonished to discover that 1:1 is the perfect ratio.
 That is, 1 cup of rice for 1 cups of coconut milk + water combo!

 - Can’t just use coconut milk – it’s just too thick, the rice can’t absorb it properly.
 It needs to be diluted with some water.
 I find the perfect flavour / rice texture is achieved by using 1 can (400ml/14oz) coconut milk with 1/2 cup of water (just over 2 cups) for 2 cups of rice.